Pediatric hemorrhagic cystitis | Canada Hyperbarics Skip to main content

 What They Found

-The incidence of hemorrhagic cystitis in pediatric bone-marrow transplant patients is estimated to be 10-20%.
+The incidence of hemorrhagic cystitis in paediatric bone-marrow transplant patients is estimated to be 10-20%.
 Evidence suggests a link between BK virus and hemorrhagic cystitis, though other contributing factors are likely.
 Current preventive and therapeutic strategies show modest advances but require further validation.

 Canadian Relevance